 The Power of New Emotional Habits

 Every time you do something new, you grow.
-Even if you just come up with a new move while dancing—something you’ve never done before—your brain creates a new neurological connection because you plant a seed for a new potential vibrational pattern.
+Even if you just come up with a new move while dancing—something you’ve never done before—your brain creates a new neurological connection because you plant a seed for a new potential pattern.
 It doesn’t mean that it will necessarily become a pattern, especially if you go right back to the old, well-known habits, but it opens a new possibility.

 To create a new emotional pattern, and the opportunity of a new pathway toward a different life story, you have to shape and energize new emotional habits.
-It’s like watering new vibrational seeds.
+It’s like watering new seeds.
 This requires you to:

 - Consciously choose new beliefs that resonate with who you are now;